The English 100 Tutorial Program offers students a chance to meet one-on-one with an experienced instructor outside

 Who will meet with me?

 Mary-Kate Weaver Keran is a third-year doctoral student in UW-Madison’s Composition and Rhetoric program.
 She loves teaching, talking, reading, and writing about teaching, talking, writing, reading, communication, and language.
 She is interested in multimodal composition and linguistic rights, resources, and diversity.
 She has previously taught English 100 and worked in writing centers.
 This is her second year serving as co-director of English 100 Tutorial.
 She is excited to get to know you virtually this semester!

-You can make an appointment through the Starfish app (see above) and reach the English 100 Tutorial by email: 100tutorial[at]english.wisc.edu
+You can make an appointment with any of the co-directors through the Starfish app (see above).
+You can also reach the English 100 Tutorial by email: 100tutorial[at]english.wisc.edu